AnolddRaginer/Whack-a-Jam/README.md

 To get access to the code enter "Whack a Jam V4 bugs fixed".
 Then go into "Assets".
 Then "Scripts" There you have our code.

-The destruction code handles the decustion of objects,
+The destruction code handles the decustion of objects and the touch screen controlls,

 Jamming holds a mechanic of have 1 of each ingient to get extra score,